huffpostdata/jobs/data-journalist.md

 * Mapping (Leaflet, etc.)
 * Python or Ruby (+Rails) a plus

 See a sample of the team’s work at [data.huffingtonpost.com](http://data.huffingtonpost.com).
+For more information, contact us at *careers+data@huffingtonpost.com*.
+To apply, send your resume and links to at least three pieces of relevant work.